nolus-protocol/nolus-core/doc/ibc/ibc.md

 # Network upgrades
 All IBC channels, connections and clients are preserved when upgrading the network, so long as the chain's state is kept intact during the upgrade.

 However, changing the chain ID of the network, the `UnbondingPeriod` or any of the changes listed [here](https://github.com/cosmos/ibc-go/blob/main/docs/ibc/upgrades/quick-guide.md#ibc-client-breaking-upgrades), results in broken clients in all connected chains.
 This requires a [client upgrade proposal](https://github.com/cosmos/ibc-go/blob/main/docs/ibc/proto-docs.md#upgradeproposal) to be submitted, which will produce an upgraded client and consensus states, which relayers must propagate to the connected chains for the connections to continue functioning.
 Full steps listed [here](https://github.com/cosmos/ibc-go/blob/main/docs/ibc/upgrades/quick-guide.md#step-by-step-upgrade-process-for-sdk-chains).
+Even though we have this proposal disabled, in case we need to create a hard fork we will:
+1. Perform a soft fork upgrade enabling the proposal
+2. Submit a client upgrade proposal
+3. Perform the hard fork upgrade, disabling the proposal once again

 During an `ibc-go` upgrade, there might be changes or migrations that we need to run in our new node binary.
 These are documented in the docs directory of the ibc-go repository.
 Example: https://github.com/cosmos/ibc-go/blob/main/docs/migrations/ibc-migration-043.md

-## Regular upgrade
+## Soft fork
 If no client-breaking changes were made, then no steps need to be taken regarding IBC channels, connections or clients on the other side of the IBC connections.

-## Genesis restart
+## Genesis restarts without any client-breaking changes
 Genesis restarts can break relays if the clients on the connected chains are not updated with the last block header before the restart.
 See https://github.com/informalsystems/ibc-rs/issues/1152.

 There are two approaches in avoiding IBC client breakage after a genesis restart.